mout/mout/doc/string.md

-## replace(str, search, replace):String
+## replace(str, search, replacements):String

 Replace string(s) with the replacement(s) in the source.

-`search` and `replace` can be an array, or a single item.
-For every item in `search`, it will call `str.replace` with the search item and the matching replacement in `replace`.
-If `replace` only contains one replacement, it will be used for all the searches, otherwise it will use the replacement at the same index as the search.
+`search` and `replacements` can be an array, or a single item.
+For every item in `search`, it will call `str.replace` with the search item and the matching replacement in `replacements`.
+If `replacements` only contains one replacement, it will be used for all the searches, otherwise it will use the replacement at the same index as the search.

 ### Example